-- Glue the motor tube along the fuselage center line and the rear is even with the rear of the wing.
-Make sure the taped portion is forward and the hook is about a 45 degree angle from the fuselage side.
+- Glue the motor tube along the fuselage center line so that the rear is even with the rear of the wing.
+Make sure the taped portion of the motor hook is forward and the hook is offset about 45 degrees from the top of the tube, see picture for clarity.
 Make sure it is centered and straight then glue in place.
-Use the pencil line as a guide.

 - Glue the two short 2.75″ long foam pieces on either side of the motor tube to reinforce the tube mounting.
 The angled cut will slide under the motor tube and the rear will be flush with the rear of the motor tube/wing.
 These may have a rounded front or bevels on both ends just to make them cosmetically a bit nicer looking.
 They may not look exactly like the photo but do the same job.

 - Glue a square styrene reinforcing plate onto the fuselage side centered on each of the two pre-made holes.
+These support the rail buttons.
 Repeat on the other side.

 - Insert a T-nut from one side into each of the plastic styrene pieces, then install the rail button and screw onto the other side.
 These are located so that the rail should not interfere with anything on the model.